-The projects in Table A-7 were included in the MPO's previous LRTP, Charting Progress to 2040 project universe.
+The projects in Table A-7 were included in the project universe of the MPO's previous LRTP, Charting Progress to 2040.
 While these projects are not currently planned for in the MBTA's Focus40, they are projects and ideas that MPO staff learned about through public outreach conducted during development of this LRTP.
 Rows highlighted in light blue indicate projects or initiatives where the MPO may be able to provide financial or analytical support.